robertvi/kmerz/README.md

 # kmerz
 kmerz is a very simple de Bruijn graph denovo assembly program written in C++ with associated tools in Python. kmerz is not a practical tool to assemble a genome but rather a simple demonstration program to illustrate how de Bruijn graph assembly works and to provide a context for developing other simple demonstration tools for training purposes.

-# What is kmerz?
+# What can kmerz do?
 kmerz is currently able to assemble simulated reads from simple randomly generated DNA sequences back into contigs.
-The scripts folder contains Python tools to generate random "genome" sequences, simulated reads and for counting kmers in the reads.
-The read counts are then fed into kmerz which tries to asemble them.
+The scripts folder contains Python tools to generate random "genome" sequences, create simulated reads from them and for counting kmers in those reads.
+The read counts are then fed into kmerz which tries to assemble them.

 The intension is to gradually extend the program to include more realistic operations dealing with read errors, heterozygous genomes and repetitive elements etc